French Toast Iced Latte (Cozy, Creamy & Shockingly Easy)

-Now imagine taking all of that cozy breakfast energy and pouring it into a cold, creamy iced latte you can sip slowly while pretending your morning is more put-together than it actually is.
+And now just envision all of that warm breakfast vitality and pour it into a cold icy latte that you can drink slowly as you pretend your morning is better than it really is.

-If you’ve ever wished your iced coffee felt a little more special, like something you’d order at a café and feel excited about, this is that drink.
+This is that drink in case you have ever wanted to make your iced coffee a little more special, as something you would order out at a cafe, and feel excited about.

-Let’s break down why it works, how to make it perfectly, and how to tweak it so it fits your mood every single time.
+Let’s break down why it works, how to prepare it flawlessly and how to adjust it to suit any mood that you want at any given time.

 Why the French Toast Iced Latte Works So Well